shm-unesp/DATASET_BOLTEDBEAM/README.md

 <img src="esquema.png " width="40%">

 The data acquisition system was the LMS SCADAS.
 Several excitation tests were conducted on the structure:
-<li> Sweeping sine tests over the frequency ranges of 0 up to 40 Hz and 70 up to 110 Hz, both with a sweep rate of 5 Hz/s, and 0 up to 110 Hz with a sweep rate of 13.75 Hz/s; </li><br>
+<li> Sweeping sine tests over the frequency ranges of 0 up to 40 Hz and 70 up to 110 Hz, both with a sweep rate of 5 Hz/s, and 0 from up to 110 Hz with a sweep rate of 13.75 Hz/s; </li><br>
 <li> White noise excitation over the frequency range of 0-110 Hz; </li><br>
 <li> Stepped sine tests over the frequency range of 3 up to 23 Hz, with a sweep rate of 1 Hz/min; </li><br>
 <li> Pure sine in steady state regime at the following frequencies: 5, 5.5, 6, 6.5, 6.75, 8, 8.5, 9, 9.5, 9.75, 16, 17, 18 and 19 Hz, with a total testing time at each frequency of 64 seconds. </li><br>